erfianugrah/markov-mail/docs/SCORING.md

 - Classification and abnormality are independent dimensions
 - No dilution from weight multiplication
 - Clear priority order
-- Research-backed thresholds (3.0 nats)
+- Research-backed piecewise thresholds (3.8 warn, 5.5 block)

 ---